15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 What is the company’s relationship with patients?

 Patient centricity begins with trial design and remains important throughout a trial.
 You can incorporate the concept of keeping the patient at the center in recruitment activities, as well.
 Ask potential vendors whether they receive feedback from patients on advertising campaigns or other elements of their business.
-Patient-centered clinical trial recruitment materials, for example, should be clear, readable, and share information about the trial that will help patients make the decision of whether or not to join.
+Patient-centered clinical research recruitment materials, for example, should be clear, readable, and share information about the trial that will help patients make the decision of whether or not to join.

 How does the company recruit a diverse patient population?

-Diversity in clinical trial recruitment is another important consideration for many trial sponsors.
+Diversity in clinical trial patient recruitment is another important consideration for many trial sponsors.
 Talk with potential vendors about strategies they’ve used in the past for enrolling a diverse patient population.
 This piece is particularly important if the therapeutic area for your trial disproportionately affects a certain patient population.

 How does the company find patients to participate?